 Tuning the operating system for optimal performance of the database

-After the database instance has been installed and configured, you need to monitor the database as it is running to check for performance-related problems.
+After the database instance has been installed and configured, you must monitor the database as it is running to check for performance-related problems.

 Performance tuning requires a different, although related, method to the initial configuration of a system.
 Configuring a system involves allocating resources in an ordered manner so that the initial system configuration is functional.

 Tuning is driven by identifying the most significant bottleneck and making the appropriate changes to reduce or eliminate the effect of that bottleneck.
 Usually, tuning is performed reactively, either while the system is in preproduction or after it is live.

 The most effective way to tune is to have an established performance baseline that you can use for comparison if a performance issue arises.
 Most database administrators (DBAs) know their system well and can easily identify peak usage periods.
 For example, the peak periods could be between 10.00am and 12.00pm and also between 1.30pm and 3.00pm.
 This could include a batch window of 12.00am midnight to 6am.

 It is important to identify these peak periods at the site and install a monitoring tool that gathers performance data for those high-load times.
 Optimally, data gathering should be configured from when the application is in its initial trial phase during the QA cycle.
 Otherwise, this should be configured when the system is first in production.